 The criminal consequences of disorderly conduct in Ohio can be severe in relation to the actual offense.
 The law is also quite broadly written and interpreted, putting school children at particular risk for arrest and criminal punishments.

 The state laws of Ohio stipulate that disorderly conduct will be prosecuted as a minor misdemeanor unless the following circumstances aggravate the alleged offense:

-The maximum fine for a minor misdemeanor is $150.
-As a fourth degree misdemeanor, a more serious Ohio disorderly conduct charge can bring a 30-day jail sentence and a fine of $250.
-House arrest, probation, substance abuse counseling and treatment, and use of a monitoring ankle bracelet, in some combination, are also possible in lieu of time spent in jail.
+A conviction or guilty plea for a fourth-degree misdemeanor can result in penalties of up to 30 days in jail and fines totaling $250.
+House arrest, probation, substance abuse counseling and treatment, and use of a monitoring ankle bracelet, in some combination, are possible in lieu of time spent in jail.